jan-warchol/ansible-setup/README.md

     git clone https://github.com/janek-warchol/ansible-system-setup
     ./ansible-system-setup/bootstrap.sh

-`bootstrap.sh` script ensures that the machine can ssh into itself and that it has Ansible installed.
+[`bootstrap.sh`](bootstrap.sh) ensures that the machine can ssh into itself and that it has Ansible installed.

 After that, update the `inventory` file and you're ready to run Ansible playbooks.